 This is how an individual moves in free space with the ball.
 When a player is running well with the ball, he/she is in control of it at all times: this requires good balance and excellent stability.
 Running with the ball while keeping the head up allows a continuous flow of information to be received and allows movement to be adapted to play.

-This is how an individual moves with the ball when faced by opponents.
+This is how an individual moves with the ball when faced by opponents/obstacles.
 Dribbling allows the player in possession of the ball to eliminate one or more opponents by:

-The action of giving the ball to a team-mate.
-This is an essential part of team play.
+This is the action of giving the ball to a team-mate.
+It is an essential part of team play.
 As the core of the game, passing allows a team to:

 Crosses are a type of short or long pass, usually leading to a shot.
 They serve as the last pass.